WITH Special Guest

 Dinner Doors 4:45 PM | General Admission Doors 5:00 PM | Show Time 6:00PM

-$36 Plus Fees General admission tickets - available online and at Newport Avenue Market.
+$36 Plus Fees General admission tickets (SOLD OUT) - available online and at Newport Avenue Market.

 $85 Plus Fees Dinner tickets - available at the Athletic Club of Bend.
 Dinner ticket price includes GA access.
 Dinner to be served by Bistro 28.